ESSI-Lab/DAB/README.md

 ESSI-Lab would like to credit, as well, all the maintainers and developers of the third party libraries that DAB uses.
 They are here listed, along with their licenses:

+This file contains the list of DAB dependencies, along with their licenses.

 (The Apache Software License, Version 2.0) ant (ant:ant:1.6.5 - http://www.apache.org/ant/)